 - Graduated symbols

-Renderers not supported include:
+Renderers not supported include the following:

 - Unique value renderers based on multiple fields